 Among the several beauty trends, one item has become a household name.
 Retinol.
 You might have a hazy notion of what it does, but how much do you really know about it?
 How exactly should you work it into your regimen?
 Should you use retinol before or after moisturizer?
-How often and when should you apply retinol?
-Does it have any side effects?

 Let’s delve into the world of retinol and transform confusion into clarity.

 - 3 Should I Use Retinol Before or After Moisturizer?

 - 4 Is retinol harsh on skin?

 - 5 What can you not mix with retinol?

 What is Retinol?

 Retinol is a byproduct created from vitamin A and it is used in many skin creams and serums.
 This nutrient’s claim to fame is the ability to transform skin.
 As you’ll see, it seems to do everything.

 It can exfoliate the epidermis, the top layer of skin, and unclog pores.
 This in turn reduces acne and prevents blemishes and breakouts.

 Furthermore, it goes deeper into the middle layer of skin to improve the chemical balance of cells by neutralizing free radicals.
 This slows down natural damage to our skin that happens during the aging process.